awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-stream-email-events-kinesis.md

 If you want to send data about these events to a Kinesis Data Firehose stream, you have to create an IAM role that has the appropriate permissions\.
 The role must use the following policies:
 + A trust policy that allows Amazon Pinpoint to assume the role\.
 + A permissions policy that allows the Amazon Pinpoint Email API to send email delivery and response records to your stream\.

-For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

 After you create the role, you can configure Amazon Pinpoint to automatically send events to your stream\.
 For more information, see [Streaming Amazon Pinpoint Events to Kinesis](event-streams.md)\.